EMI-Group/evorl/README.md

 # Installation

 For normal users, `jax` should be installed first, please following their [official guide](https://jax.readthedocs.io/en/latest/quickstart.html#installation).
-Then you can use EvoRL by cloning the repo and install the package in editable mode.
+Since EvoRL is currently under development, we recommend installing the package from source.

 ```shell
 # Install the evorl package from source